 - 1. Exhibitor may enter one exhibit per class. - 2.
 Entries are entered 1 p.m. to 3 p.m., first day of the Anderson County Fair. - 3.
 Exhibits must be processed in clean, clear standard canning jars with two-piece lids.
 Do not use colored jars, fancy padded lids, fabric oven wraps or cozies as they interfere with the judging process.
 No mayonnaise jars will be accepted.
 No fancy packs unless recipes states to do so (ex.
 Pickled asparagus).
 Jars must be sealed when entered.
 For food safety reasons, the size of the jars used must not be larger than the jar size stated in the recipe (ex.
 Salsa is canned in pint jars only, no quarts).
 Rings must be free of rust.
 Judges have the right to open a jar during the judging process. - 4.
 Each exhibit must have the complete recipe attached with the entry card.
 Recipe should include exhibitor name and recipe source.
 Each jar should also be labeled.
 You may need to make a label using an adhesive mailing label.
 The label needs in include the product, altitude where processed, canning method (pressure canner or water bath cooker), process time, pressure (psi), and date processed.
-Labels are also available at the Extension Office before fair or at time of entry. - 5.
+Labels are also available at the Extension Office before fair or at time of entry from the Superintendent. - 5.
 Recipes must be from current, tested resources and need to be adjusted for altitude based on your processing location.
 Processing methods that will be disqualified include open kettle canning, oven canning, sun canning, and using electric multi-cookers.
-For questions about recipes or if needing recipe sources, contact the Extension Office.

-6. Dried food products must be displayed in a canning jar.
-Suggested amount: $1/3 - \frac{1}{2}$ cup, or three or four pieces per exhibit.
+For questions about recipes or if needing recipe sources, contact the Extension Office. - 6.
+Dried food products must be displayed in a canning jar.
+Suggested amount: 1⁄2 1⁄2 cup, or three or four pieces per exhibit.
 All meat jerky must be heated to an internal temperature of 160 degrees F before and after drying.
 This is not the drying temperature.
 Dried products must include the recipe, preparation steps and heating instructions.
 Jerky not heated to an internal temperature of 160 degrees Fahrenheit will be disqualified and not be judged.
-Heating information can be found in
+Heating information can be found in "Dry Meat Safely at Home" - www.ksre.ksu.edu/bookstore/pubs/MF3173.pdf - 7.
+The USDA Complete Guide to Home Canning (2015) and So Easy to Preserve, 6th edition (University of Georgia) will be used for proper processing requirements.